jtclark2/automated_aws_deploy_with_hugo/README.md

-# Hugo Static Website Demo/Tutorial
+# Hugo Static Website Demo/Tutorial for AWS Deployment
 This is a very simple static website built with HUGO.
-It's barely more than a "Hello World".
+The site is barely more than a "Hello World", but it's being used to configure automated deployment to AWS.
+The buildspec and config files are needed in this repo, though most of the configuration/setup is in AWS.

 # Purpose:
 1) Brief exposure to Hugo